-Susceptibility testing should be conducted using standardized laboratory methods, such as those described by the Clinical and Laboratory Standards Institute (CLSI).
+Susceptibility testing should be conducted using standardized laboratory methods such as those described by the Clinical and Laboratory Standards Institute (CLSI).
 These include dilution methods (minimal inhibitory concentration [MIC] determination) and disk susceptibility methods.
-Both CLSI and the European Committee on Antimicrobial Susceptibility Testing (EUCAST) provide susceptibility interpretive criteria for some bacterial species based on these methods.
-It should be noted that for the disk diffusion method, CLSI and EUCAST use disks with different drug contents of piperacillin and tazobactam.
+CLSI provide susceptibility interpretive criteria for some bacterial species based on these methods.
+It should be noted that for the disk diffusion method, CLSI use disks with different drug contents of piperacillin and tazobactam.